-In past permit actions, the Commission has required that new development be set back a minimum of 25 ft. from the seaward edge of the top of the bluff and that no new permanent structures be permitted on a bluff face.
-In the case of this project, all structures and grading proposed by the applicant are located on the bluff face itself.

-In addition, the Coastal Act allows for development in areas that have been designated as environmentally sensitive habitat areas (ESHAs) only when the location of the proposed development is dependent upon those habitat resources and when such development is protected against significant reduction in value.
-In the case of this project, the proposed development is not dependent upon the habitat resources of the site.
+In past permit actions in Malibu and other similar bluff areas, the Commission has consistently required that new development be set back a minimum of 25 ft. from the seaward edge of the top of the bluff and that no new permanent structures be permitted on a bluff face.
+In the case of this project, all development proposed by the applicant, with the exception of the detached garage, grading for the garage, septic system, and conversion of an existing studio to a second-residential unit, are located on the bluff face itself.
+In addition, the Coastal Act allows for development in areas that have been designated as environmentally sensitive habitat areas (ESHAs), such as the bluff slope located on the project site, only when the proposed development is dependent upon those habitat resources.
+In the case of this project, the proposed development that is located on the bluff face is not dependent upon the habitat resources of the site.